-All funds appropriated, generated, awarded, donated or otherwise received by the University regardless of their source.
+All funds appropriated, generated, awarded, donated, or otherwise received by the University regardless of their source.
 The term University Funds does not include Agency Funds that the University maintains for legally separate external student organizations or other entities.

 All expenditures of University funds must be necessary, reasonable, and directly related to the goals and mission of the University.
 All persons authorizing expenditures must be mindful that expenditures are subject to scrutiny by state authorities, sponsors, auditors, and other interested parties.
 All payments for goods and services must comply with University policies and procedures and state and federal laws.

-Timely Payments to Vendors:
+- Timely Payments to Suppliers:

 Receipt of Goods and Services:

-Departments are responsible for promptly checking:
+Departments are responsible for promptly confirming:

 - Received goods to verify the correct items, in acceptable condition (i.e., free of defects), and the agreed upon quantity, were delivered in accordance with the terms of the order/contract.
 Warranties and returns may be affected by any delay.